FunREC: Reconstructing Functional 3D Scenes from Egocentric Interaction Videos¶

 TL;DR¶

-This paper presents FunREC, a training-free optimization-based method that reconstructs functional articulated 3D digital twin scenes directly from egocentric RGB-D interaction videos.
-It automatically discovers articulated parts, estimates kinematic parameters, tracks 3D motion, and reconstructs both static and dynamic geometry.
-FunREC substantially outperforms prior methods across all benchmarks (part segmentation mIoU improves by 50+, joint angle error reduced by 5–10×) and supports simulation export and robotic interaction.
+This paper proposes FunREC, a training-free optimization-based method that reconstructs functional articulated 3D digital twins directly from egocentric RGB-D interaction videos.
+It automatically discovers articulated parts, estimates kinematic parameters, tracks 3D motion, and reconstructs both static and moving geometries.
+It significantly outperforms prior methods across all benchmarks (part segmentation mIoU increased by over 50, joint angle error reduced by 5-10 times) and supports simulation export and robotic interaction.

 Background & Motivation¶